Coronary heart disease (CHD) is usually diagnosed after a risk assessment and tests.

 - check your blood pressure

-- do a blood test to assess your cholesterol level
+- do a blood test to check your cholesterol

 Content supplied by the NHS and adapted for Ireland by the HSE